Rizwan-S/Caches/README.md

 # Caches
-Implementation of caches in c
+Implementation of Direct Mapped Cache and 4 Way Set Associative Cache in c